Fiesta Bowl: Parade

 One of the Fiesta Bowl events, the annual Fiesta Bowl Parade, takes place in downtown Phoenix.
 It features marching bands from high schools as well as the two universities participating in the Fiesta Bowl, and the two universities participating in the Cactus Bowl, along with floats, equestrian units, and a seven-member queen and court.
 The parade began in 1973.
 Grand Marshals include celebrities from sports and entertainment.

-In 2018, the sponsor was changed from Bank of Arizona to Desert Financial.
+In 2018, the parade sponsor changed from Bank of Arizona to Desert Financial Credit Union.
 Appearances in the 2018 parade included Cindy McCain and the marching band from Salem High School in Salem, New Hampshire, which was the group that had traveled the farthest for the parade.

 Game results

-Rankings are based on the AP Poll prior to the game being played.
+All rankings are taken from the AP poll (inaugurated in 1936), before each game was played.
 Italics denote a tie game.